 categoryId is a facet attribute available in each product record.
 It’s a unique identifier that links to all category pages the product is tied to.
 The name of this facet attribute can change depending on your data structure, such as

 Please check with your data team to make sure that you have the correct category page identifier set up as

 attributesForFaceting in the dashboard.
 This filter is the facet value your engineering team uses to query the products on the front-end category page.
 Learn more about category page identifiers.

 In the UI, you need to set a Condition and a Consequence of a rule.

-- Under It all starts here section, select Set condition.
+- Under It all starts here section, select Choose category page.

 Under What do you want to do section, select any of the options in the menu or start to drag them to the preview UI to start merchandising.